mitchell-alexleigh/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Analysis of Kickstarter Campaigns
-Data Analytics Boot Camp Module 1: Kickstarter Analysis
+An Analysis of Kickstarter campaign data to provide recommendation for a successful campaign.